-, a former movie palace which now hosts a variety of live shows.
+Outside of the travel points, visitors can stop by the St. George Theatre, a former movie palace which now hosts a variety of live shows.
 The Richmond County Ballpark is located nearby.
 It is home to a minor league baseball team known as the Staten Island Yankees.

-But perhaps the most artistically significant aspect of this neighborhood is the Snug Harbor Cultural Center.
+Perhaps the most artistically significant aspect of this neighborhood is the Snug Harbor Cultural Center.
 It houses the Staten Island Children’s Museum, their Greek Revival-style Music Hall, and even a botanical garden.